Redesigning: BioCon Hebbagodi Station

 • Instead of treating fines as a dead loss, the system invites commuters to earn their way out of penalties through engagement.

-• Scan three stations to cancel the ₹50 fine, turning punishment into a game.
+• Scan three stations to cancel the ₹50 fine, turning punishment into a game of discovery.

 Civic Durability and Risk Design

-Designed for breakage, built for recovery Modular DNA rods, sacrificial lantana layers, AR graffiti instead of physical vandalism, and caged green walls.
+Rather than building indestructible objects, we built modular systems.
+Using modular DNA rods, sacrificial lantana layers, AR graffiti instead of physical vandalism, and caged green walls ensures that when damage occurs, recovery is rapid and cheap.

-Inverse ownership model Biocon employee tile mosaics, hospital data art, community labour for lantana removal, and Open Lab Saturdays.
+Creating a sense of civic stake through participation: Biocon employee tile mosaics, hospital data art, community labour for lantana removal, and Open Lab Saturdays.
+If the community builds it, they protect it.

-Maintenance as performance A Station Evolution Archive wall documents damage and repair, with visible "Under Repair Since" signage and public maintenance demos.
+A Station Evolution Archive wall documents damage and repair, with visible "Under Repair Since" signage and public maintenance demos.
+Fixing the station becomes a visible civic act rather than a hidden chore.

 Stakeholder Value Map